sean-fitzsimmons/Udemy/JavaScriptStarting@section16.md

   - git add .
   - git commit -m 'init'
   - git remote add subname email
-  - git branch -M main
+  - git branch -M branchname
-  - git push -u subname main
+  - git push -u subname branchname
   - And my phase is "sean"
+  ## Arrays and const
+  - const arrays only cares the the variable is not reassigned
+  - You can change the contents inside of the const just not the vessel itself